parth172L/Mumbai-Indians/README.md

-Mumbai Indians 2025 - Fan Hub Website
+# Mumbai Indians 2025 - Fan Hub Website

 An interactive and responsive fan website dedicated to the Mumbai Indians IPL team for the 2025 season.
 This project was developed as part of the ShadowFox Internship Program.
 It's designed to be a one-stop destination for fans, providing team information, schedules, news, and interactive content.

 Live Demo Link: View Live Website
 (Note: Replace the link with your actual GitHub Pages URL after deployment.)

-(Tip: Replace 'https://www.google.com/search?q=photos/mi_Team.png' with a good screenshot of your finished website for a better impression.)

-✨ Features
+# Features

 This website is packed with features to create an engaging experience for fans:

 Fully Responsive Design: Looks great on all devices, from mobile phones to desktops.